AdenikeAwotunde/AdenikeAwotunde/README.md

-# 👋 Hello there!
-I'm Adenike Awotunde
+# Adenike Awotunde
+### Data Scientist @ ClinFocus | 🔍 Driving Impact with ML & Data Insights | STEM Educator & Mentor @ Tech for Young Minds

 ## 💡 About Me
 I’m a passionate and detail-oriented **Data Scientist** with a background in **Microbiology** and years of hands-on experience transforming raw data into valuable insights to drive business and healthcare decisions.